Sexual Assault Awareness Month

-More common than most realize, 1 in 5 women and about 1 in 14 men have experienced sexual violence involving physical contact during their lifetime, according to the Centers for Disease Control and Prevention’s National Intimate Partner and Sexual Violence Survey.
-In North Dakota alone, 1,288 victims of sexual assault were served by domestic violence/sexual assault advocacy centers in 2023.
+More common than most realize, 1 in 5 women and about 1 in 14 men have experienced sexual violence involving physical contact during their lifetime.1 In North Dakota, 1,363 victims of sexual assault were served by domestic violence/sexual assault advocacy centers in 2024.

-The first Tuesday of every April is the SAAM Day of Action.
-The Day of Action is recognized nationally and is an opportunity to kickoff SAAM with highly visible and coordinated actions.
+The first Tuesday of April is the SAAM Day of Action.
+The Day of Action is recognized nationally and is an opportunity to kickoff your SAAM efforts.
 It’s a great day to host an event, post on social media, or wear teal to show your support for survivors.
 Teal is the color of sexual assault awareness and prevention.
 By wearing teal on the Day of Action, you’re signaling that you support survivors and are a safe person to talk to if they need to reach out.

 Find more awareness events hosted by NDDSVC and our member organizations on our Awareness Events page.